SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 * orientation, *4 octets*, unsigned integer
 * red, green and blue components of color, *1 octet* each

-Azimuth (measured in seconds relatively to the direction agent is facing) and distance parameters specify position of the object relative to the agent's position.
-Diameter, orientation (measured in seconds relatively to the direction agent is facing) and color describe the object.
+X and Y parameters specify position of the object relative to the agent's position.
+Diameter, orientation (measured in seconds relatively to the "north") and color describe the object.

 List of objects is just a stream of objects descriptions.